flasd/focus-fix/README.md

 ### Usage

 The file `src/index.js` is your module's surface.
-The build sysyrm supports css and scss imports.
+The build system supports css and scss imports.